Jobs

 sleep(time, {interruptible: true})

 member function to safely sleep when waiting for a remote system to complete a task.
 This allows the job to be evicted if necessary during this sleep.
-It will be resumed with the previously recorded job state as soon as possible. - If you use the Batcher, make sure you flush BEFORE returning your job state so that if the job has to be evicted and resumed, you will not lose any data.
+It will resume with the previously recorded job state as soon as possible. - If you use the batcher, make sure you flush before returning your job state so that if the job has to be evicted and resumed, you will not lose any data.

-- Designing your job as a state machine will make it easy to progress through the various phases of your job while being able to resume from any checkpoint.
+- Designing your job as a state machine makes it easy to progress through the various phases of your job while being able to resume from any checkpoint.

 - CSV Parser